How to Use VALUE Function in Excel (5 Ideal Examples)

 Formula Explanation

-Let’s help you to understand the mechanism.
-First of all, the LEFT function extracts the 2 characters from the string, and then VALUE converts that into a number.
+The LEFT function extracts the first 2 characters from the string, and then VALUE converts those characters into a number.

 • Do the same for the rest of the values.

-Here we have a dataset of a few employees with their entry and exit time.
-The duration of their work time is found by subtracting the exit and entry time.
+Suppose we have a dataset of a few employees with their entry and exit times.
+The duration of their work time is found by subtracting the entry time from the exit time.

 Combination of functions Excel VALUE Function